lhartley870/oz-hacks/README.md

 Sea Shell       | #fff5ed
 Teal            | #227c79

 As one of the main colours associated with Australia is the rusty red colour of the outback and Uluru as an iconic Australian landmark, I used [Eye Dropper](https://eyedropper.org/) on a photo of Uluru to obtain the Firebrick colour hex code.
 I then used [ColorSpace](https://mycolor.space/?hex=%23AC2C00&sub=1) to generate a colour palette using Firebrick as the base colour.
 The Dark Salmon, Tan and Sky Blue colours were then generated, along with Firebrick, as the 'Pin Palette'.
 I chose this palette as I felt it was reflective of the colours of Australia and gave a nice look.
-The Dark Salmon with the Firebrick created a sunset type aesthetic whilst the Tan and Sky Blue gave a seaside/beach type aesthetic.
+The Dark Salmon with the Firebrick created a sunset type of aesthetic whilst the Tan and Sky Blue gave a seaside/beach type of aesthetic.
 The Sea Shell colour was taken from the 'Natural Palette' which also included the Tan and Firebrick colours.

 When I selected the image for the compass animation I again used [Eye Dropper](https://eyedropper.org/) on the navy colour appearing in the compass image to obtain the Midnight Blue hex code.
 I felt that out of the existing colours only Firebrick was dark enough to be used as the main text colour throughout the site against the Sea Shell background but I found it more visually appealing to use Midnight Blue as the predominant text colour with Firebrick being used more sparingly as more of a feature colour.
 Using Midnight Blue as the main text colour also provided a colour link back to the compass image which appears in the header on every page.